Quantum key distribution with correlated sources

-In this section, we restricted the discussion to the case of nearest neighbour pulse correlations, but our formalism also applies to arbitrarily long range correlations.
+Here, we restricted the discussion to the case of nearest neighbour pulse correlations, but our analysis also applies to arbitrarily long-range correlations, i.e. to any maximum correlation length $i$.
 For instance, these correlations could be characterised by

-for any $w$ and $k$ with $w < k$, where $\tilde{j}_w$ represents a different setting choice to $j_w$.
+for any $w$ $(1 \leq w \leq n)$ and $k$ $(w+1 \leq k \leq \min\{n,w+i\})$.
 That is, the correlation could be characterised through the response according to the change of the $w^\text{th}$ index.
 In other words, we can quantify the correlation represented by $\epsilon_{k-w}$, where $k-w$ is the range of the correlation, by looking at the distinguishability of the states.
-One can show that, from this model, it is straightforward to obtain the three states in the form given by Eq.~(\ref{eq:main}) (see the Methods section for more details) and consequently apply the selected security proof.
+Here, $i$ can be any non-negative number such that $i \ll n$, meaning that our method can incorporate arbitrary long-range correlations.
+One can show that, from this model, it is straightforward to obtain the three states in the form given by Eq.~(\ref{eq:main}) (see the Materials and Methods section) and consequently apply the RT.